-At 12.7 km from the start in Alba de Tormes, and 11 kilometers on the Camino Natural Vía de la Plata, you come to the path leading to the monument hill at 7.0 km marker, shown below.
+At 12.6 kilometers from the start in Alba de Tormes, and 11 kilometers on the Camino Natural Vía de la Plata, you come to the path leading to the monument hill at the 7.0 km marker, shown below.
 The Arapiles Battle monument is just on the other side of this hill, that you can see in the distance for quite a ways.

 We took the use path from the Camino, westward to the top of the hill and the first marker, which is not the monument, but a geologic marker, shown below.

 And then ahead, in the distant hill, the monument comes into view.
 Here is Rich and I taking a break at this marker.
 There was a British couple here, touring the area, who took our photo.
-We conversed with them awhile and it was the first English that we had spoken in days.
+We conversed with them for a while and it was the first English that we had spoken in days.

 The British gentleman was a bit of a history buff and it was fascinating listening to him tell about the battle here, led by the British Leut.
 General Wellington, who led the charge against the French, to ultimately win the battle for Spain.